A computational model of twisted elastic ribbons: Introduction

 \section{Introduction}

 Twisting a thin ribbon under tension generates compression, somewhat counterintuitively, and consequently longitudinal wrinkles in the center of the ribbon.
 Larger twist angles lead to the even more whimsical creased helicoid phase, sometimes referred to as ``ribbon crystals’’.
-These nonintuitive deformation modes hint at deep physics, and despite twisting being the basis of ancient textile technologies-- from twisting fibers into yarns to coiling ropes into piles-- the mechanics of twisted morphologies remain hazy~\cite{hearle1969structural,Pan2002,bohr_2011}.
+These nonintuitive deformation modes hint at deep physics, and despite twisting being the basis of ancient textile technologies---from twisting fibers into yarns to coiling ropes into piles---the mechanics of twisted morphologies remain hazy~\cite{hearle1969structural,Pan2002,bohr_2011}.
 These mysteries have unfurled slowly over decades, beginning when Green first observed buckling and wrinkling patterns in ribbons and analyzed the development of compression with twist~\cite{green_elastic_1937}.
-It was not until nearly fifty years later that the existence of a buckling transition in twisted plates was confirmed numerically \cite{crispino_stability_1986}, and it took another twenty years to verify numerically the longitudinal wrinkling pattern Green described \cite{coman_asymptotic_2008}.
-Shortly after, the creased helicoid phase was modeled geometrically in the isometric limit \cite{korte_triangular_2011, bohr_ribbon_2013}.

-Next, experimental probes provided a full map of the twisted ribbon phase space, revealing a sprawling zoo of helicoids, wrinkles, and loops which are dependent on twist angle and applied tension \cite{chopin_helicoids_2013}; analytical attempts to characterize these post-buckling phenomena quickly followed \cite{chopin_roadmap_2014,Kohn2018}.
-Surprisingly, creased helicoids still formed in ribbons with tension, developing from the wrinkles themselves \cite{chopin_disclinations_2016} and displaying some amount of stretching in the ridges (unseating the isometric assumptions of previous studies) \cite{pham_dinh_cylindrical_2016}.
+It was not until nearly fifty years later that the existence of a buckling transition in twisted plates was confirmed numerically~\cite{crispino_stability_1986}, and it took another twenty years to verify numerically the longitudinal wrinkling pattern Green described~\cite{coman_asymptotic_2008}.
+Shortly after, the creased helicoid phase was modeled geometrically in the isometric limit~\cite{korte_triangular_2011, bohr_ribbon_2013}.
+Next, experimental probes provided a full map of the twisted ribbon phase space, revealing a sprawling zoo of helicoids, wrinkles, and loops which are dependent on twist angle and applied tension~\cite{chopin_helicoids_2013}; analytical attempts to characterize these post-buckling phenomena quickly followed~\cite{chopin_roadmap_2014,Kohn2018}.
+Surprisingly, creased helicoids still formed in ribbons with tension, developing from the wrinkles themselves~\cite{chopin_disclinations_2016} and displaying some amount of stretching in the ridges (unseating the isometric assumptions of previous studies)~\cite{pham_dinh_cylindrical_2016}.
 Ribbons of finite-thickness are analytically slippery, requiring approximations whose regions of validity not fully clear~\cite{chopin_roadmap_2014,chopin_extreme_2019}.
-To fully resolve the boundaries and limitations of these approximations requires data such as internal energy and stress distributions, quantities which are completely inaccessible by experiment or theory.
+To fully resolve the limitations of these approximations requires data such as internal energy and stress distributions, quantities which are currently difficult to access by experiment or theory.